There are twenty-four Anglican schools in Queensland with student enrolments exceeding 22,000.

 - The Most Reverend Dr P J Aspinall (Archbishop of Brisbane)

-- The Right Reverend J Greaves (Assistant Bishop for the Northern Region)
+- The Right Reverend J Greaves (Bishop for the Northern Region)

 - The Right Reverend C Venables (Bishop for the Western Region)